Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Ma'loul Celebrates Its Destruction

-Yearning to watch 'Ma'loul Celebrates Its Destruction' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or view the Michel Khleifi-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Thinking about watching 'Ma'loul Celebrates Its Destruction' from the comfort of your living room?
+Finding a streaming service to buy, rent, download, or watch the Michel Khleifi-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Ma'loul Celebrates Its Destruction' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Ma'loul Celebrates Its Destruction' right now, here are some details about the Marisa Films documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Ma'loul Celebrates Its Destruction' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Ma'loul Celebrates Its Destruction' right now, here are some particulars about the Marisa Films documentary flick.

-Want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "Since the declaration of the state of Israel in 1948, countless Palestinian villages have been erased from the map.
 This film uses poignant images of bombardments, destroyed buildings, and disfigured people to illustrate this.
 All that remains are ruins, bearing silent witness in the landscape.
 Ma'Loul, just west of Nazareth, is one such ruined village.
 It was inhabited principally by Palestinian Christians, who were forced to leave in 1948 during the Israeli War of Independence.
 A detailed painting still bears testimony to the existence of the village, which had seen Jewish, Roman, Ottoman, and Palestinian rulers come and go since ancient times.
 But Ma'Loul also lives on in the memories of its former -- now elderly -- inhabitants, who tell the story of exactly what happened." .